Two Steps to Fix Flat Characters Using Voice and Personality

 Who is your character?
 Not just their likes and dislikes, but their perspective, their attitude, their hopes and dreams and fears and concerns.
 What emotional state are they carrying with them into a scene?
 And how will they respond to the scene because of that?

-Explore those reactions, and you’ll find your characters aren’t flat at all, but full, 3D people, popping out from the page.
+Explore those reactions, and you’ll find your characters aren’t flat at all, but full, three-dimensional people, popping out from the page.

 Do you struggle with writing flat characters?
 What do you do to fix them?
 Let us know in the comments.